pardhusairam2011-stack/Link-Up-Chat/README.md

 🔄 Auto Scroll: Automatically scrolls to the latest message for better usability 🧑‍💻 How to Use
 🟢 Creating a Room
-•Open the chat.html file in your browser (e.g., Chrome or Edge) •Click on the “Create Room” button
+Open the chat.html file in your browser (e.g., Chrome or Edge) Click on the “Create Room” button
-•A unique room code (e.g., A1B2C) will be generated and displayed •Share this code with the person you want to chat with 🔵 Joining a Room
+A unique room code (e.g., A1B2C) will be generated and displayed Share this code with the person you want to chat with 🔵 Joining a Room
-•Open the same HTML file in another browser or device •Enter the shared room code into the input field •Click the “Join” button
+Open the same HTML file in another browser or device Enter the shared room code into the input field
+Click the “Join” button
-•Wait a few seconds for the connection to establish
+Wait a few seconds for the connection to establish
 💬 Sending Messages
-•Type your message into the input box at the bottom •Press Enter or click the Send button
+Type your message into the input box at the bottom Press Enter or click the Send button
-•Your message will appear on the right side
+Your message will appear on the right side
-•The other user’s messages will appear on the left side 🌗 Switching Themes
+The other user’s messages will appear on the left side 🌗 Switching Themes
-•Click the moon icon (🌙) in the header
+Click the moon icon (🌙) in the header
-•Toggle between light and dark modes
+Toggle between light and dark modes
-•Your preference is saved automatically for future use 🎨 User Interface Design
+Your preference is saved automatically for future use 🎨 User Interface Design

 The UI of LinkUp Chat is designed to be clean, modern, and user-friendly.
 The layout is divided into three main sections: